Fruit where the people are, along a popular recreation trail

 The original 12.1 miles of trail connecting Seattle’s Gas Works Park with Kenmore were dedicated in 1978.
 Since then, the Burke-Gilman Trail has been connected to the Sammamish River Trail at Bothell’s Landing, inching toward the ultimate goal of a contiguous trail extending from Golden Gardens Park in Ballard to Bothell.

-The Burke-Gilman orchard boasts 25 apple trees, five crabapples, three European pears, two Italian plums, two persimmons, two quince, and a fig. They range in age from three to more than 50 years.
+The Burke-Gilman orchard boasts 26 apple trees, five plums, four European pears, two crabapples, two quince, two persimmons, and a fig. They range in age from three to more than 70 years.
 They are located between the University Bridge and the intersection of N Northlake Place and N Northlake Way, west of Gas Works Park.
-While some of these trees are heritage apples, most are volunteer seedlings, plus a dozen modern plantings.
+While a few of these trees are heritage apples, many are volunteer seedlings, plus several recent plantings and transplants.

 Most trees in the 10-30 year range started as seedlings, opportunistic survivors that sprouted from seeds — perhaps from apple cores tossed by passers-by.
 Of the seedlings, many have characteristics of heritage fresh-eating apples (Hawkeye Delicious, Common Delicious, and Golden Delicious).
 Others are better suited to cider pressing or drying.